2sic/2sxc-ui/projects/sxc-angular/projects/sxc-angular/README.md

 Best watch the [introduction video](https://docs.2sxc.org/js-code/angular/index.html) and read the general docs.

-## Setup & Discover Dnn-Sxc-Angular
+## Setup & Discover Sxc-Angular

-It's published on [npm](https://www.npmjs.com/package/@2sic.com/dnn-sxc-angular), so the most common way is to get it using npm with
+It's published on [npm](https://www.npmjs.com/package/@2sic.com/sxc-angular), so the most common way is to get it using npm with
-`npm i "@2sic.com/dnn-sxc-angular" --save`.
+`npm i "@2sic.com/sxc-angular" --save`.
 But we recommend that you follow the quick-start guide.

 1. Start discovery using the [tutorial app](https://2sxc.org/en/apps/app/tutorial-and-template-app-for-angular-11) - ideally using the [getting started recipe](https://azing.org/2sxc/r/oCmPBI3p)
 1. If you've already mastered the basics and wish to build your own, you can